isl-org/Open3D/docs/cpp_project.rst

 ``pkg-config`` reads ``.pc`` files included in the Open3D install and fills in the required build options.
-Note that the ``pkg-config --libs`` options must appear *after* all of your source files to avoid unrecognized symbol linker errors.
+Note that the ``pkg-config --libs`` options must appear *after* your source files to avoid unrecognized symbol linker errors.